 5. When to Use NLP Chunking

-We will all also usually have our comfort zones in terms of how we think about things – some naturally inhabit the bigger picture whilst others are at home with detail.
+Most projects, challenges or tricky situations can benefit from using NLP Chunking.
+We will all have our comfort zones in terms of how we think about things – some naturally inhabit the bigger picture whilst others are at home with detail.
 The trick is to be able to switch between modes so that you can make the most of the strengths of each.

 If you feel overwhelmed in your work, a task or project, or in a personal situation it can be incredibly helpful to chunk down.
 As you create smaller chunks you can work out what you need to do and what you can manage to do.

-Sometimes the opposite is true and we may be lost in the midst of all detail – not going anywhere.
+Sometimes the opposite is true, and we are lost in the midst of all detail – not going anywhere.
 This is when we need to use NLP chunking to chunk up.
 What is it you are trying to achieve, what is your goal, your vision?
 Then you can use your excellent skills in analytical thinking to chunk down, maybe update and refine the plan to work out how to get there.

-This is also a very useful model to apply in conflict resolution – at work or at home.
+This is also a very useful model to apply in conflict resolution at work or home.
 Chunk up to the point where all parties agree.
-Most of us want the same things – health, love, happiness, and to be fulfilled.
+Ultimately, we all tend to want the same things – health, love, happiness, and to be fulfilled.
 In the work arena parties are hopefully all aligned with the mission of the organisation: offering excellent service, generating sales, optimal performance.

-Once you reach the point where all are in agreement, start chunking down through practicalities of how to achieve this.
-Each time there is disagreement, chunk back up to where everyone agrees and then chunk down work with the issues of how to achieve it.
+Once you reach the point where all are in agreement you can start chunking down through the practicalities of how to achieve this.
+Then each time there is disagreement chunking back up to where everyone agrees and then chunk down to work with the issues of how to achieve it.

 The key to success is flexibility – being able to chunk up and down optimally.
 Zooming in to the detail and back out to the big picture enables a fluidity of thinking, creativity and communication.